 There are also 12 hangang river parks scattered throughout Seoul.
 They make a pleasant place to take a picnic to enjoy against the backdrop of the Korean capital’s dramatic skyline.

 Where to Stay in Seoul

-Seoul has accommodation options for every budget and travel styles.
-Everyone from backpackers to luxe travellers will find something to perfectly suit them.
+Seoul has accommodation options for every budget and travel style.
+Everyone from backpackers to luxe travelers will find something to perfectly suit them.